 Formatting and submission requirements for AWW scholarships (see above for specifics on the new Richard M. Sirota prize):

 Fiction and Nonfiction Writers

 ► The work may be up to 20 pages, and must be page-numbered, double-spaced, in 12-point Times New Roman font, with margins of at least 1" on all sides.
 Contact information should appear in the upper left-hand corner of the first page, with the author's last name at the top of every subsequent page.

 ► The work must be 10 pages of poetry, either single- or double-spaced, in 12-point Times New Roman font, with margins of at least 1" on all sides.
 Contact information should appear in the upper left-hand corner of the first page, with the author's last name at the top of every subsequent page.

 Submissions that fail to comply to the above formatting standards may be eliminated.

-WE OPEN FOR SUBMISSIONS FEBRUARY 15!
+WE'RE OPEN FOR SUBMISSIONS NOW!
 DEADLINE IS APRIL 15.
 WINNERS ANNOUNCED MAY 15.

-OTHER SCHOLARSHIPS THAT AWARD Antioch Writers' Workshop Tuition:
+OTHER SCHOLARSHIPS THAT AWARD Antioch Writers' Workshop tuition are listed below: